 The organisation’s legal assistance benefit, which enabled staff to speak to a solicitor, for example, has also moved from a voluntary benefit to being employer-paid.

-Oscar Mayer continues to offer voluntary benefits through provider Edenred, such as retail discounts and subsidised gym membership, and it also works with charity GroceryAid to provide wellbeing-related services such as financial guidance and counselling.
+Oscar Mayer continues to offer voluntary benefits through provider Edenred, such as retail discounts and discounted gym membership, and it also works with charity GroceryAid to provide wellbeing-related services such as financial guidance and counselling.

 The Millie Benefits Scheme can be accessed through its own dedicated website.
 Permanent employees become eligible for the scheme after completing three-months service.